anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: The MASA MAY verify this field to issue "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the RVR.
-  The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
+  The LDevID(RegAgt) certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of either the LDevID(RegAgt) EE certificate of RVR or of PVR from "prior-signed-voucher-request" field.
+  If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of either the LDevID(RegAgt) certificate of RVR or of PVR from "prior-signed-voucher-request" field.
-  It can be verified by the MASA that it was issued by the same domain CA as the LDevID(Reg) EE certificate.
+  It MUST be verified by the MASA that it can be verified to the same domain CA as the LDevID(Reg) certificate.
   If the "agent-sign-cert" field is not provided, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified"
-  Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA.
+  Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) certificate is issued by a sub-CA and not the domain CA known to the MASA.
   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.
 The HTTP error codes are kept the same as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.

-The expected voucher-response format is indicated by the Accept header field of the RVR or MASA SHOULD respond with the same format as the PVR was (default "JSON-in-JWS")
-Specifically for the pledge-responder-mode the `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
+The expected voucher-response format for the pledge-responder-mode the `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
 The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~